 I was delighted to be selected for a residency at Q-O2 in Brussels for two weeks May/June 2019.
 See more info at Q-O2.
 Part of my priority was to reflect on Night Vision – a new work-in-progress originally developed at Rough Mix Residency with Magnetic North Theatre Company.
 While I was there I also made some recordings, explored some visual artwork as an extension of the Night Vision text and, and gave an improvised performance with cellist Arnold Noid Haberl as part of a public sharing at the Q-O2 space.

 I was delighted to be selected for the Magnetic North Rough Mix Residency.
 The residency took place in Perth Theatre, Scotland for two weeks in January 2019.
-I developed the text materials I have for Night Vision and produced a performance for the public sharing on 18th January 2019.
+I explored seed ideas for Night Vision and produced a performance for the public sharing on 18th January 2019.

 Big thanks to Nick and all at Magnetic North, and to the artists and performers involved in the residency.
 Special thanks to Lorna, Neil, Ian and Laurie for the first performance sharing of Night Vision.
 And thanks to Lise for recordings, chat and tech support.